-AB 1734 Guidance: Identical Ownership of Beer Manufacturer and Winegrower Licenses for a Single Premises
+AB 1734 and SB 269 Guidance: Identical Ownership of Multiple Manufacturer Licenses for a Single Premises

-This Industry Advisory offers insight to licensees eligible to exercise privileges authorized by AB 1734.
+This Industry Advisory offers insight to licensees eligible to exercise privileges authorized by AB 1734 and SB 269.

 There are distinct privileges that vary between beer and wine manufacturers.
 This new law does not enable a licensee to bypass statutory or regulatory requirements or restrictions applicable to their beer manufacturer or winegrower license simply by overlapping the premises with the other type of manufacturer’s license.
 For example, limits applicable to the number of bona fide eating places a winery may operate remain applicable.
 As expressly provided in the bill, it is not intended to allow a licensee to exercise any license privileges, or to hold licenses alone or in combination, not otherwise authorized by the ABC Act.